murals:

 www.birchmere.com

-The Birchmere is America's Legendary Music Hall / Restaurant / Brewery / Pub located in Alexandria, Virginia for over 30 years.
-Since 1989 it has been my privilege and pleasure to create a variety of artwork for this fine establishment: logo design, bumper stickers, T-shirts, tabletents, signage, several murals, the monthly calendar, a menu cover, even a life-size portrait / sculpture of Pudge.
+The Birchmere ( America's Legendary Music Hall) has been located in Alexandria, Virginia for over 30 years.
+Since 1989 it has been my privilege and pleasure to create a variety of artwork for this fine establishment: logo design, bumper stickers, T-shirts, tabletents, signage, several murals, the monthly calendar, and even a life-size sculpture of one-time partner / bouncer Pudge.

-Scroll down and click on any of the images below for more details.
+Otherwise, Scroll down to see the images and more details.

 birchmere sign